AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-appmeasurement-analyticsextension.md

 ### Set up the Analytics source connector

+The Analytics source connector allows you to:

+   * Bring your historical Adobe Analytics report suite data into Adobe Experience Platform and Customer Journey Analytics.

+     You can keep the Analytics source connector running for as long as you need to retain the historical Adobe Analytics data.

+   * View the data collected with your original Adobe Analytics implementation (either AppMeasurement, the Analytics Extension, or the WebSDK Extension) within Customer Journey Analytics.
+You can compare this data side-by-side with that of your new WebSDK implementation.

+     You can keep the Analytics source connector running until you are familiar and comfortable with the differences. <!--elaborate on what those differences are? -->

-1. To set up the Adobe Analytics source connector, follow the steps in [Ingest and use data from traditional Adobe Analytics](/help/data-ingestion/analytics.md).
+To set up the Adobe Analytics source connector:

+1. Follow the steps in [Ingest and use data from traditional Adobe Analytics](/help/data-ingestion/analytics.md).